liesnikov/extensible-elaborator/paper/main.md

   \caption{Architecture diagram}
   \label{architecture-figure}
 \end{figure*}

+From a birds-eye view, the architecture looks as depicted in Figure \ref{architecture-figure}.
+What we would like to stress here is the separation of plugins/unification into independent pieces and a clear boundary between solver dispatcher and the rest of the system.

+Now let us walk through the diagram.
+The type-checking begins by initializing the state and doing the syntax traversal.
+The traversal raises the constraints, and for the moment, the constraints are simply stored.
+As soon as we finish the traversal of a block (one declaration in our case), the solver dispatcher is called.
+It goes over the set of constraints, and for each active constraint calls different plugins for them to try to solve it.
+Each plugin, whether user-supplied (`Plugin A`) or provided by us (`unification`) consists of a handler and a solver.
+The handler determines if the plugin can potentially solve a constraint, if so, the dispatcher runs the corresponding solver.

+All components have some read access to the state, including handlers which might for example verify that there are no extra constraints on the metavariable.
+For the write access: syntax traversal writes new metavariables to the state and elaborated definitions; the solver dispatcher writes updated meta-information; solvers write solutions to the metavariables and can raise new constraints.

 For the moment we need to recompile the project to include new plugins.
 This is not necessity and a system that dynamically loads plugins is possible to implement in a way that is similar to GHC Plugins[^plugins-link] or Accelerate [^acclerate-link] [@mcdonellTypesafeRuntimeCode2015].